Your consumer rights

 If you're still not happy

-The Disputes Tribunal can take claims of up to $15,000 (or $20,000 if both parties agree) on faulty goods if the seller has refused to fix, refund or replace them.
+The Disputes Tribunal can take claims of up to $30,000 on faulty goods if the seller has refused to fix, refund or replace them.

 Complain if you think you were misled by advertising for something you’ve bought or services you’ve received.